 In the Criminal Code of Canada, there is no charge that is more serious than Murder or Manslaughter.
 These offences fall under the broader term known as ‘Homicide’.
 First-degree Murder, Second-degree Murder and Manslaughter attract lengthy jail sentences including the possibility of life in prison.

-Brampton Murder & Homicide Lawyer
+Murder & Homicide Lawyer in Brampton

 Frequently Asked Questions